Install CAPs With Only One Team Member!

 Video: Safer Handling Compared to Traditional Options

-Video demonstrates common struggles and handling risks that municipal operators face every day: extremely heavy traditional covers impose risks of back, toe, and finger injuries.
-CAP's are half the weight.
-No special tools are needed...neither is Superman.
-Click "Play" arrow to see the video.
+Video demonstrates common struggles and handling risks that municipal operators face every day: extremely heavy traditional covers impose risks of back,

 Lifting Traditional Manhole Covers – “Hazardous”

-Heavy Manhole Cover Lifting Costing Millions!
+Heavy Manhole Cover Lifting Costs Millions!

 Spinal Compression deemed “Hazardous”